zigzaghumor/CUFE-CourseThesis/README.md

 <!-- Author: Zhihang Zhao -->

-# CUFE Course Thesis \LaTeX Template
+# CUFE Course Thesis $\LaTeX$ Template

-A Chinese \LaTeX Template for Central University of Finance and Economics Course Thesis.
+A Chinese $\LaTeX$ Template for Central University of Finance and Economics Course Thesis.
 Based on [ElegantPaper](https://github.com/ElegantLaTeX/ElegantPaper) with the following requirements:

 1. The cover page of the course thesis should be submitted according to the template, and each student should fill in their personal information.
 1. The next page after the cover is the main text, which includes the article title, Chinese abstract (no more than 200 words), and keywords (no more than 3).